 - high school leaders, counselors, and case managers

 - college and university leaders and administrators

-- leaders from state agencies, non-profits, foundations, and community-based focused on educational opportunity and attainment and career pathways
+- leaders from state agencies, non-profits, foundations, and community-based organizations focused on educational opportunity and attainment and career pathways

 - business leaders